csev/py4e/code3/pagerank/README.txt

 If you want to restart the Page Rank calculations without re-spidering the web pages, you can use spreset.py

-Mac: python spreset.py
+Mac: python3 spreset.py
 Win: spreset.py

 All pages set to a rank of 1.0

-Mac: python sprank.py
+Mac: python3 sprank.py
 Win: sprank.py

 How many iterations:50